tsallc/phonelist/PROJECT_STATE.md

 ## Recent Activity

+- **Refactored data model to move `title` from `Role` to `ContactEntity`** to simplify structure and reduce duplication:
+  - Moved `title` field from the `Role` objects to the top-level `ContactEntity` in the schema
+  - Updated all relevant code and tests to work with the new structure
+  - Fixed two failing tests that were related to this refactoring
+  - Added proper cleanup for temporary test files

 - **Refactored `lib/updateFromJson.ts` (`mergeEntry`)** to decouple Office tag processing from Title assignment ("unfucking plan").
-CSV Title now correctly applies *only* when `Office` tags drive role creation.
-Existing roles are preserved correctly during fallback.
+CSV Title is now set directly on the ContactEntity instead of on roles.
 - **Ran linter (`pnpm run lint`)**: Failed with numerous `prop-types` and other errors primarily in React UI components and legacy JSX files.
-- **Ran tests (`pnpm test`)**: Failed with 2 errors after the refactor:
+- **Ran tests (`pnpm test`)**: All tests passing after fixing the title field refactoring issues.
-    - `test/update.test.ts`: Fails the "reordered Andrea" test.
-Expectation seems correct (null title), but code unexpectedly yields "Office Manager".
-Requires test debugging.
-    - `scripts/tests/canonicalize.integration.test.ts`: Fails the "verbose" test.
-Expects "Updated Title", receives "Tester".
-Assertion seems correct based on input CSV.
-Potentially a build/environment issue or subtle bug triggered during integration run.
-Requires build verification and/or test debugging.
-- **Identified documentation drift:** Confirmed `PROJECT_STATE.md` and likely other docs need updates.

 ## Filtered UPNs (Excluded during canonical extraction)